kubeedge/website/content/en/docs/developer/device_crd.md

 3. Run the mapper application corresponding to your protocol.

-4. Edit the status section of the device instance yaml created in step 2 and apply the yaml to change the state of device twin.
+4. Edit the status section of the device instance yaml created in step 2 and apply the yaml to change the state of the device twin.
 This change will be reflected at the edge, through the device controller and device twin modules.
-Based on the updated value of device twin at the edge the mapper will be able to perform its operation on the device.
+Based on the updated value of device twin at the edge, the mapper will be able to perform its operation on the device.

 5. The reported values of the device twin are updated by the mapper application at the edge and this data is synced back to the cloud by the device controller.
-User can view the update at the cloud by checking his device instance object.
+Users can view the update in the cloud by checking their device instance object.

 Note: Sample device model and device instance for a few protocols can be found at
 ```shell